lseino/qwick/README.md

 # Introduction

-This project will deploy a python data scraping application ontop of minikube kubernetes cluster running on an amazon ec2 ubuntu instance.
-This app will store its data into a postgres database running on the same minikube cluster.
+This project deploys a python data scraping application in minikube kubernetes cluster running on an amazon ubuntu ec2.
+This app will store its data in a postgres database running on the same minikube cluster.

 # Directory Structure